lrcfmd/ElMTree/README.md

 # ElMTree
-A web application in Flask to publicly share the results of [ElMTree](https://lmds.liverpool.ac.uk/ElMTree) and [ElM2D](https://lmds.liverpool.ac.uk/ElM2D) searches.
+An indexing class that is used in the backend of [ElMTree](https://lmds.liverpool.ac.uk/ElMTree) and [ElM2D](https://lmds.liverpool.ac.uk/ElM2D) searches.
+A flask application is also provided in `ElMTree/app` for hosting a simplified interface for custom searches.

-This may be hosted privately, but note that we may not share data contained in the pickled indexing and LC database binaries, which are necessary for the application to work.
-Please generate these files yourself using the associated script in `ElMTree/ElMTree.py`.
+This may be hosted privately, but note that we may not share data contained in the pickled indexing and ElMTree database binaries, which are necessary for the application to work.
+Please generate these files yourself using the script provided in `main()` in the file `ElMTree/ElMTree.py`.

 ## Installation